StillAbeginnerr/cord.js/README.md

     ```bash
     yarn run build
     ```
+## To consume SDK in your project

+To use CORD.js in your project, follow these steps:

+1. Install the SDK using yarn:

+    ```bash
+    yarn add @cord.network/sdk
+    ```

+2. You can now import and use the SDK in your project.

 ## Experiment with SDK methods

 After building the package, you can experiment with the SDK methods using the provided demo scripts.
 Ensure that the Cord instance is running locally by following the instructions in the README.md under the CORD repository, specifically under the topic "Run the node."